 Priscila was a soloist with the Naples Community Orchestra, under Max Rabinovitsj baton.
-Her next performances with orchestra are this April 29th and May 1st with Southwest Florida Symphony Orchestra, on the farewell concert for conductor Nir Kabaretti.
-She will be performing Bach's D Minor Concerto, BWV 1052, and Turina's Symphonic Rhapsody.
+She also performed on April 29th and May 1st with Southwest Florida Symphony Orchestra, on the farewell concert for conductor Nir Kabaretti.
+Her repertoire included Bach's D Minor Concerto, BWV 1052, and Turina's Symphonic Rhapsody.

 Priscila was invited to give a masterclass at the 8th Festival of Young Pianists, organized by the National University of Music in Lima, Peru.
 She worked with four students in a bachelors program.
 She also recorded an interview for the Parnassus Music Society, to be streamed this weekend and also available for reading after.